dltj/dltj-blog/content/2023-02-02-issue-98-time-standards.md

 ## Mittens in the Groceries
 {: #mittens}
-{% include image.html wpsrc="2023/2023-02-02-mittens.jpg" width="700" alt="Two pictures of a black cat with a white bib.
+{{ image(width="700", localsrc="2023/2023-02-02-mittens.jpg", alt="Two pictures of a black cat with a white bib.
 In the top picture, the cat has her head through the handles of a canvas bag full of groceries.
-In the bottom picture, she is rubbing her face against the edges of a plastic container of strawberries." %}
+In the bottom picture, she is rubbing her face against the edges of a plastic container of strawberries.") }}

 This is one of Mittens' quirks.
 She waits for the groceries to come in from the car, then starts nosing through them.